-The Berkshire Children’s Chorus is a not-for-profit community chorus comprised of children in grades 1-12 from western Massachusetts and northwestern Connecticut.
-Founded in 1990 by Nancy Loder, the chorus provides excellent choral music training to dedicated and passionate young singers.
+The Berkshire Children’s Chorus is a non-profit community chorus comprised of children in grades 3-12 from western Massachusetts, northwestern Connecticut, and Columbia County, NY.
+Founded in 1990 by Nancy Loder, the Chorus provides excellent choral music training to dedicated and passionate young singers.

 Students must audition and are selected regardless of their ability to pay tuition.

 There are three choruses that make up Berkshire Children’s Chorus:

 - Coda for Grades 10-12

 • The Berkshire Children’s Chorus has performed twice at Carnegie Hall

 • In June 2012, the Berkshire Children’s Chorus performed at the Alice Tully Hall at Lincoln Center in New York City